-Regardless of whether you opt forbuilding your own home from the ground up or buying a pre-owned one, there are plenty of things to consider to make sure you are making the right choice.
-From ensuring you can get a loan and manage the mortgage through finding the right space and neighbourhood for your family to thinking about the safety of the house and insurance, as a new homeowner, you will have a lot on your plate.
+Regardless of whether you opt for building your own home from the ground up or buying a pre-owned one, State Property Management LLC says there are plenty of things to consider to make sure you are making the right choice.
+From ensuring you can get a loan and manage the mortgage through finding the right space and neighbourhood for your family to thinking about the safety of the house and insurance, as a new owner of sustainable home, you will have a lot on your plate.

 However, another very important aspect you cannot afford to neglect is the sustainability of your new home.
 In this day and age, there are so many benefits of having a truly green home and, therefore, that is something that you must think about before making a purchase or starting the building process.
 In order to help you out, we have made a checklist containing all the factors to keep in mind for your new home.

 Before any building can commence, you first need to make sure you have the right location for your home.
 If you are buying a pre-made or pre-owned house, carefully consider whether the position in relation to the sun is beneficial for you.
 Unfortunately, there is not much you can do here if you’re not willing to completely remodel it so it might be better to look for another property.
 On the other hand, if you will be purchasing a lot and building your home from scratch, you will have more options.
 You can choose the side that will get more natural light and where to plant trees that will give your home some shade as well as a wind barrier during the colder parts of the year.
 Furthermore, when picking the lot, you should look for a green development site such as former rail yards, parking lots, factories and shopping malls and avoid environmentally sensitive areas like wetland, farmland and habitats of endangered species.